About Phoenix Safe Company

 1890 The patents were received for the first stitch bolt safe and double bitted lock.

-2006 Opened European Logistics and Sales Centre in Dusseldorf, Germany
+2006 European logistics and sales centre opens in Dusseldorf, Germany

-2010 Phoenix is now the largest manufacturer of data safes in Europe with a broad range of products encompassing small domestic data protection products through to the largest Commercial and Banking storage requirements.
+Phoenix became the largest manufacturer of data safes in Europe with a broad range of products encompassing small domestic data protection products through to the largest Commercial and Banking storage requirements.

-Opened Regional Sales and Service Office in Verteuil sur Charente, France.
+Regional sales and service centre opens in Verteuil sur Charente, France

-We are now a world leader manufacturing and distributing a range of state of the art safes to suit all requirements, ranging from residential to commercial security and or fire protection.
-We specialise in vital records protection for both paper and computer media forms.
-Our product is in stock and normally ships within 24 – 48 hours from receipt of order.
-All of our fire resistant safes are independently tested to European and American test standards.
-All fire resistant files and safes carry a life-time after-the-fire replacement warranty.
+We are now established as a world leader in the manufacture and distribution of a range of state of the art safes to suit all requirements, ranging from residential home safes to commercial security and fire protection.
+We specialise in vital records protection for both paper and digital media forms.
+Our products are kept in stock and will normally ship within 24 – 48 hours from receipt of order.
+All of our fire resistant safes are independently tested to European and American standards.
+All fireproof safes and cabinets carry a life-time after-the-fire replacement warranty.
 We welcome the opportunity to help you secure your most important items!